ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/04_probability_distributions_with_multiple_variables/07_covariance_of_a_probability_description.md

 - Covariance quantifies the relationship between two random variables.
 - It is essential for distinguishing joint distributions, especially when expectation and variance are identical.
-- Positive covariance means variables increase together, negative means they move oppositely, zero means independence.
+- Positive covariance means variables increase together, negative means they move oppositely, zero means